Skip to contents

 Value

-An epi_df object given by appending one or more new columns to .x, named according to the .new_col_name argument.
+An epi_df object with one or more new slide computation columns added.

 Examples

-# slide a 7-day trailing average formula on cases.
-This can also be done with `epi_slide_mean`
+# Compute a 7-day trailing average on cases.

 group_by(geo_value) %>%